harryhanYuhao/guide_for_self_studying_programming/src/introduction/set_up_computer.md

 #### Operating System is Different from the User Interface (UI)

 The second misconception is that operating system determines computer's appearence, as summrised in the phrase: "I like MacOS because its UI is pretty".
-Operating system is utterly unrelated to the UI or apperence, although display functionalities usually incorparates deeply into the operating system and certain operating systems are distributed with a default UI.
+Operating system is utterly unrelated to the UI or apperence, although certain operating systems are distributed with a default UI.

 #### Definition of Operating System